josephinex/100-days-of-code/log.md

 **Thoughts:**
 To use querydsl to generate Qclasses:
-**1. Add apt-maven-plugin to pom.xml**
+1. Add apt-maven-plugin to pom.xml__
-**2.Processor should be set to com.mysema.query.apt.QuerydslAnnotationProcessor, if you want it to find @QueryEntity.
-It won't work with other processor, unless you use a simple JPA @Entity.**
+2.Processor should be set to com.mysema.query.apt.QuerydslAnnotationProcessor, if you want it to find @QueryEntity.
+It won't work with other processor, unless you use a simple JPA @Entity.__
-**3. Annotate your classes with @QueryEntity**
+3. Annotate your classes with @QueryEntity__
-**4. Apt Maven plugin has issues with Eclipse, so it's not possible to use it directly from this IDE.
-Instead use mvn generate-sources in terminal.**
+4. Apt Maven plugin has issues with Eclipse, so it's not possible to use it directly from this IDE.
+Instead use mvn generate-sources in terminal.__

 **Link to work:** https://github.com/josephinex/SpringDataTest